Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 >
 > ...

-In above question-and-answer exchange, engine is mostly involved with assignment/initialization of variables (`=`).
+In above question-and-answer exchange, engine is mostly involved with assignment/initialization of variables.
 First engine ask scope manager to look up hoisted `getStudentName` identifier so the engine can assign function to it.
 Next, engine ask scope manager if `students` exist in the scope.
 If yes, engine initialize the variable to `undefined`.

 So in first compile phase, different identifiers are *setup* in the scope and in second execution phase, engine initialize it with value after checking with scope manager.

 > What I meant by identifier being *setup* in the scope is, producing machine code that will later create that identifier during code execution.
 The identifier is yet to be created during compile/parsing phase.
-I know it's a little confusing when the scope manager says *created*, but just think of it as preparation for creating variable later in code execution.
+I know it's a little confusing when the scope manager says it *created* variable, but just think of it as preparation for creating variable later in code execution.

 #### Nested Scope
 So far, we only looked at the variables that are declared and referenced in the same scope.
 Let's also look at how Javascript handles nested scopes.